gustavobgt/react-salary/README.md

 # react-salary

 ## 📖 Description
-React Salary aims to demonstrate to the users how much they really earn according to the Brazil's CLT rule.
+React Salary aims to demonstrate to the users how much they really earn according to the Brazilian 2020 CLT rule.

 It has a responsive web design making the web page render well on a variety of devices 📱.